FaradayInstitution/BPX/README.md

 According to the `pydantic` docs, the generated schemas are compliant with the specifications: JSON Schema Core, JSON Schema Validation and OpenAPI.

 ## 📖 Documentation
 API documentation for the `bpx` package can be built locally using [Sphinx](https://www.sphinx-doc.org/en/master/).
-To build the documentation first [clone the repository](https://github.com/git-guides/git-clone), then run the following command:
+To build the documentation first [clone the repository](https://github.com/git-guides/git-clone), install the `bpx` package, and then run the following command:
 ```bash
 sphinx-build docs docs/_build/html
 ```